n1vaan/quadruped/JOURNAL.md

 ### July 2nd
 Time Spent: ~2 hours

 Today I spent around 2 hours constructing the central enclosure for the quadruped.
 This was particularly challenging because I had to design it with the constraints of the motors and circuitry, maintaining enough space for all the components but also staying lightweight.
 I found an online model of the MG996R servos, which was particularly helpful when designing the enclosure rather than just using numerical measurements.
+I also planned servo placement; the 4 servos shown below serve as hips.
+I will have 4 more servos serving as rotation points for the leg, and 4 others serving as knee joints.
+Hopefully the servos have enough power to sustain this load.

 ![Day 1 Image](img/day1.png)